 Stay tuned for much praise, once people start reviewing and praising it.

 Harrison Scott Key was born in Memphis, but he grew up in Mississippi, among pious, Bible-reading women and men who either shot things or got women pregnant.
 At the center of his world was his larger-than-life father—a hunter, a fighter, a football coach, “a man better suited to living in a remote frontier wilderness of the nineteenth century than contemporary America, with all its progressive ideas, and paved roads, and lack of armed duels.
 He was a great man, and he taught me many things: How to fight, how to work, how to cheat, how to pray to Jesus about it, how to kill things with guns and knives and, if necessary, with hammers.”

-Sly, heartfelt, and tirelessly hilarious, The World’s Largest Man is an unforgettable memoir—the story of a boy’s struggle to reconcile himself with an impossibly outsized role model, a grown man’s reckoning with the father it took him a lifetime to understand.
+Sly, heartfelt, and tirelessly hilarious, The World’s Largest Man is an unforgettable memoir and winner of the Thurber Prize for American Humor, an honor won by writers like David Sedaris, Trevor Noah, Calvin Trillin, and others.
+Here is the universal story of a boy’s struggle to reconcile himself with an impossibly outsized role model, and a grown man’s reckoning with the father it took him a lifetime to understand.